bueler/nla/index.md

 title: Bueler's Math F614 at UAF
 ---

-Welcome to the public homepage of **Math F614 Numerical Linear Algebra** in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).
+Welcome to the homepage of **Math F614 Numerical Linear Algebra** in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).

-**UNDER CONSTRUCTION FOR Fall 2025!!
-MANY BAD LINKS FROM OLD COURSES!!**
+### Sections

-If you plan to be present on campus in Fairbanks during the semester, please sign up for the in-person "901" section (crn 75513), and plan to attend lecture in Chapman 107.
-If you are remote, signing up for the web-based "701" section (crn 75512) is just fine!
+If you plan to be present on campus in Fairbanks during the semester, please sign up for the in-person "901" section (crn 75364), and plan to attend lecture in Chapman 107.
+If you are remote, signing up for the web-based "701" section (crn 75371) is just fine, and you should see the [Canvas page for the Zoom link](https://canvas.alaska.edu/courses/27130).

 #### Instructor:  [Ed Bueler](http://bueler.github.io/)